 ISRO's PSLV-C47 successfully launches Cartosat-3

-New Delhi, Nov 27: The Indian Space Research Organisation (ISRO) on Wednesday successfully launched Cartosat-3 and 13 commercial nanosatellites into Sun Synchronous orbit onboard the PSLV-C47 from Sriharikota.
+New Delhi, Nov 27: The Indian Space Research Organisation (ISRO) on Wednesday successfully launched Cartosat-3 and 13 commercial nanosatellites into Sun Synchronous orbit on board the PSLV-C47 from Sriharikota.

 PSLV-C47 is the 21st flight of PSLV in XL configuration (with 6 solid strap-on motors).
 This mission is ISRO's 74th launch mission that will take place from the Satish Dhawan Space Centre in Sriharikota.

 "I am happy that PSLV-C47 injected precisely in the orbit with 13 other satellites.
-Cartosat-3 is highest resolution civilian satellite; We have 13 missions up to March- 6 large vehicle missions and 7 satellite missions, " said ISRO chief Siva after the launch.
+Cartosat-3 is the highest resolution civilian satellite; We have 13 missions up to March- 6 large vehicle missions and 7 satellite missions, " said ISRO chief Siva after the launch.

 What is CARTOSAT-3 MISSION

-Cartosat-3 satellite is a third generation agile advanced satellite having high resolution imaging capability.
-The satellite will be placed in an orbit of 509 km at an inclination of 97.5 degree, the agency said.
+Cartosat-3 satellite is a third-generation agile advanced satellite having high-resolution imaging capability.
+The satellite will be placed in an orbit of 509 km at an inclination of 97.5 degrees, the agency said.
 The mission life of CARTOSAT-3 would be for five years.

 According to ISRO, the 1,625 kg CARTOSAT-3 will address the increased users' demands for large-scale urban planning, rural resource, and infrastructure development, coastal land use, and land over.